 Parents can always help their children do well in their academic performance.
 Here are some things they could do in order to polish their children’s road to get high grades in school:

-- Create an atmosphere more conducive to studying.
-Ask siblings to tone down music or other unnecessary sound during study period so as not to disturb others.
+▪ Create an atmosphere more conducive to studying.
+Ask siblings to tone down music or other unnecessary sounds during study period so as not to disturb others.
 Make sure that the room is well ventilated and that other possible disturbances are dealt with accordingly.

-- Celebrate your child’s achievement.
-Rewards are efficiently savored when given at the right time.
+▪ Celebrate your child’s achievement.
+Rewards are efficiently savoured when given at the right time.
 Celebrating does not only motivate but also creates an impression of how much you value your child’s efforts.

 More than anyone else in this world, parents are the most important people expected to support children for them to achieve good academic performance and excel in school.
 Everything will fall into place if parents would believe in their children’s abilities and skills from the very beginning.